Nathan Research Group

 Samsung

-Korean camera-module peer scorecard, FY2025 (revenue in ₩bn; Samsung Electro-Mechanics shown at group scale).
-Partron's nearest twin, MCNEX, grew 21% while Partron fell 9% inside the same Samsung pool — and overtook Partron on quarterly revenue in Q1-2025 for the first time in five years, proof the Samsung allocation is contestable, not owned.
-Source: 03-competitors.md.
+Korean camera-module cohort competing inside the Samsung-vendor pool, FY2025 (revenue ₩bn; Samsung Electro-Mechanics shown at group scale).
+The pool contests allocation against Samsung's own in-house integrator.
+MCNEX — the closest structural twin — grew while the others stalled, and overtook its nearest peer on quarterly revenue in Q1-2025 for the first time in five years: evidence that allocation inside the pool is contestable, not owned.
+Source: DART filings (rcept_no 20260311004362); 03-competitors.md.

 RF / UWB / antenna modules